swccgpc/swccg-card-json/README.md

 Basically anything you could want to search for, it should be in here.

-# Where are the images stored?
+# Where Are The Images?
 All of the images are hosted in the Holotable Git repository (https://github.com/swccgpc/holotable).
 This database links directly to those images.

-# What does the data look like?
+# What Does It Look Like?
 Here's a sample of Darth Vader from the Premiere Set:
 ```
 {